 The prosperity of our community depends on developing talent and an educated workforce well prepared to meet the competitive nature of an innovation based global economy.
 The Ocala Metro has a diverse economy that includes manufacturing, distribution, professional services, retail, as well as research, technology and ecotourism.
 Excellent educational options in both public and private schools provide our children a strong foundation for our future and a diversity of quality colleges, universities, technical and trade schools prepare a well-qualified workforce to meet a changing global economy.

-Each of the last three years, all seven of Marion County's mainstream public high schools made the “Most Challenging High School” list released by the Washington Post.
+Each of the last three years, all seven of the area's mainstream public high schools made the “Most Challenging High School” list released by the Washington Post.
 The Challenge Index is designed to identify schools that have done the best job in persuading average students to take college-level courses and tests.
 Only nine percent of US high schools (1,900) made the list.

 Florida provides many ways for students to earn college credit for materials learned in high school, such as Advanced Placement, dual enrollment, credits by examination, AICE, and the International Baccalaureate Program.
 Most of these programs are available free or at minimal cost to students.